 We host events throughout the year to educate our members on the issues they face daily as well as provide a safe space for them to network with like-minded entrepreneurs interested in establishing a strong network.
 Members and non-members alike attend our events and leave with more information and contacts than they arrived with.
 One of our most anticipated events of the year includes our Annual Meeting & Awards Ceremony.
 Each year we attract more than 700 business leaders from across the region to highlight the work of members, partners, supporters, and our accomplishments as well.

 We also work with our corporate members to level the playing field and increase the number of diverse suppliers who receive contracting opportunities.
 With Philadelphia being a majority-minority city, it is imperative that diverse business owners participate in local government and corporate contracting opportunities.
-These are often a great way for business owners to raise the capital they need and further develop their portfolio of work.
+This is often a great way for business owners to raise the capital they need and further develop their portfolio of work.

 As a 21st century Chamber of Commerce, we continuously seek innovative ways to serve our members and build the next generation of business leaders.
 This includes the launch of our Young Professional Advisory Council which is tasked with bridging the divide between younger entrepreneurs and business resources.
 This also includes hosting events aimed at supporting women entrepreneurs in addition to ensuring that they are represented through various platforms, and being a champion for a business community that reflects the diversity of the region.